ssciwr/faunanet/doc/source/using_configuration_files.md

 If the `SpeciesPredictor` system shall be used, we need an additional Node `SpeciesPresence` that contains:
 - **threshold**: Above this output value, a species is considered to be possibly present at the locale at the given time.
 Below, it is not.
 - **num_thread**: Number of threads to use for prediction.
-- **use_cache**: Boolean flag that tells whether the predicted species precense should be cached or not.
+- **use_cache**: Boolean flag that tells whether the predicted species presence should be cached or not.
 The minimum structure of a **any** default config file supplied with a model therefore **must** be:
 ```yaml
 Analysis: